Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 ## Chapter 6: Leverage Points - Places to Intervene in a System

-- Leverage points: places in the system where a small change could lead to a large shift in behavior.
+- *Leverage points*: places in the system where a small change could lead to a large shift in behavior.
 - Leverage points are points of power and are embedded in our culture.
 - E.g. The silver bullet, miracle cure, secret passage, magic password, hero.
 - While people deeply involved in a system often intuitively know where to find leverage points, they often push the change in the wrong direction.
 - Leverage points are counterintuitive.
 - A list of leverage points to look for in increasing leverage/power.
     1. Numbers
           - Changing variables rarely changes the behavior of the national economy system.
           - Numbers aren’t boundaries of good and bad.
 Often there is a gray area that benefits all parties.
     2. Buffers
        - Stocks that are big, relative to their flows, are more stable than small ones.
        - E.g. Lake vs river flood, bank account balance.
        - You can stabilize a system by increasing it’s buffer.
 But if the buffer’s too big, the system gets inflexible and reacts slowly.
     3. Stock-and-Flow Structures
        - Physical structure is crucial in a system but is rarely a leverage point.
        - The leverage point is in proper design in the first place.
     4. Delays
        - The lengths of time relative to the rates of system change.
        - A system just can’t respond to short-term changes when it has long-term delays.
        - A delay in the feedback process is critical relative to rates of change in the stocks that the feedback loop is trying to control.
        - Delays that are too short cause large oscillations while delays that are too long cause damped, sustained oscillations.
     5. Balancing Feedback Loops
        - Now we’re moving from the physical parts of a system to the information and control parts, where more leverage can be found.
        - Balancing feedback loops are used to keep important stocks within safe bounds.
        - Some loops are inactive most of the time, but their presence is critical to the long-term welfare of the system.
        - E.g. Sweating, emergency cooling system, fire hydrants.
        - The strength of a balancing feedback loop is important relative to the impact it’s designed to correct.
        - E.g. If the impact gets bigger, the feedback loop should also get bigger.
     6. Reinforcing Feedback Loops
        - A balancing feedback loop is self-correcting, a reinforcing feedback loop is self-reinforcing.
        - Reducing the growth around a reinforcing loop is usually a more powerful leverage point than strengthening balancing loops.
     7. Information Flows
        - The structure of who does and who doesn’t have access to information.
        - Information flows are usually cheaper to implement than physical flows.
        - E.g. Putting a city’s water intake pipe downstream from it’s wastewater outflow pipe.
 Having the politicians who declare war to also be on the front lines of that war.
        - There’s a systematic tendency of people to avoid accountability for their own decisions.
     8. Rules
        - Incentives, punishments, constraints.
        - Constitutions are the strongest examples of social rules.
        - Physical laws are absolute rules, whether we understand them or not, or like them or not.